duckbite/rag-techniques/projects/chunk-optimizer/README.md

 JSON reports live under `.tmp/reports/` so they can be checked into dashboards or notebooks later.

+### Runtime Data Directory (`.tmp/`)

+- Generated artifacts (benchmark reports) are written to the project-local `.tmp/reports/` directory
+- The directory is committed (via `.gitkeep`) so contributors know where runtime files belong, but contents are ignored via `.gitignore`
+- Deleting `.tmp/` is safe; running the benchmark will recreate the report files

 ## How to interpret the benchmark results

 Each row in the table (and JSON report) represents **one configuration**: